 Sometimes people are just looking for a filament color which they want to use for a wide range of models, objects and items and just want to have consistency without having to constantly switch out filament.

-If you want a filament color that shows great detail light grey, grey or white is the best choice.
+If you want a filament color that shows great detail light gray, gray or white is the best choice.

 Mostly, you should be applying primer to every model before you paint it so it doesn’t matter too much in this case.